Many parents can’t help but wonder if their children are growing and developing at the right pace. Sometimes common milestones can be a helpful tool.

 - By age 8, kids have become more independent and maybe disobedient, trying new things.
-Remember to keep him safe in cars and around water, even if he knows how to swim.
+Remember to keep them safe in cars and around water, even if they know how to swim.

-- Make sure he wears a helmet whenever he’s riding bikes, scooters, or skateboards.
-And remember, he’s not old enough yet to ride alone as it starts to get dark outside.
+- Make sure they wear a helmet whenever they're riding bikes, scooters, or skateboards.
+And remember, they're not old enough yet to ride alone as it starts to get dark outside.

 More Ways Parents Can Help

 - Set time limits on video games, computer use, and TV.
 Keep screens out of kids’ bedrooms.
 Also, make sure screen time doesn’t cut into physical play, enough sleep, and family communication time.

 - Keep reading to your 8-year-old, and encourage them to read to you.

 - Consider parental controls on computers and TV.
 That way they’re not seeing content they’re not ready for.

 - Don’t be afraid to talk to your kids about tough topics like peer pressure, violence, drug use, and sexuality.
 Find age-appropriate ways to answer questions without adding to confusion or fear.